RekhaDivvi/DevOps-Cheatsheets/Linux/README.md

 fg	| fg \<Job_name\>	| Run a program in the foreground bg	|   |Run a service in background

+**Signals**

+In Linux, when killing a process, you send a signal to the process.
+All the signals below can be sent with the kill command, an example would be: kill -SIGSTOP 123 where 123 is the pid of the process.

+- SIGHUP - Send to the process when you close the terminal running it.
+- SIGINT - Sent when you press Ctrl+C. The process will attempt to shutdown gracefully.
+- SIGTERM - Can be sent with: kill <proccespid>.
+The process will attempt to shutdown gracefully.
+- SIGKILL - Can be sent with: kill -9 <proccespid> or.
+Kill the process right away, The kill will be handled by the kernel.
+- SIGSTOP - Sent when you press Ctrl+Z. The usual behaviour is to pause that process in its current state.
+The process will only resume execution if it is sent the SIGCONT signal.
+- SIGCONT - Continue a process that was stopped with SIGSTOP

 </details>

 <details>